aureus-group/DOCOclient/README.md

 For new revisions of a document, you can simply (copy the spreadsheet and) update the values, without having to re-enter all data.
 Also, the spreadsheet format keeps all relevant data together for quick referencing.
 This prevents you from scrolling through pages of documentation in order to find the detail you are looking for.

 ## Ingredients
 The recipe-centric approach that DOCO takes, recognises that every document across your organisation contains parts that are similar.
-Think of a contractual details, a disclaimer notice, a page outlining contact details of stakeholders inside a project.
+Think of contractual details, a disclaimer notice, a page outlining contact details of stakeholders inside a project.
 By defining those document parts only once, it allows you to not only re-use them but also to update them in a single location.

 Once updated, any new documents created that include the ingredient file will automatically use the updated version.
 There is no need to apply updates to multiple document templates.